joshnatis/teapot/README.md

 Really, **teapot** is a minimal text-based command-line music player -- noteably with no dependencies (well, almost).
 This is not bloatware.

+## How to use teapot
+Option 1: shuffle songs from your default directory
+<pre> teapot </pre>
+Option 2: shuffle songs from a specified directory
+<pre> teapot /path/to/directory </pre>
+Now go drink your tea, it's that simple.

 ## How to set up teapot
 1. `git clone https://github.com/joshnatis/teapot.git`
 1. `cd teapot/`